We will review the following subjects:

 The Log file includes information about every mail item that appears in the search result.

-View the mail items in the PST file using Outlook mail client
+View the mail items in the PST file using an Outlook mail client

 In the former section, we review the steps that are needed for exporting the search result to a PST file.

 To be able to view the content of the PST file, we will need to add the PST file to an existing Outlook profile.

 In the following example, we will add to existing Outlook mail profile the PST file that we got from the In-place eDiscovery & hold search result of John’s mailbox.

 In outlook choose the File menu ==> Account Settings and then again Account Settings…